 3 Serving (vegan) food to frontline workers

 During the height of the coronavirus pandemic in 2020, Snoop chipped in to Beyond Meat’s Feed a Million+ campaign.
 The goal was to feed over a million frontline workers in 30 days with Beyond Meat burgers.
-The rapper donated a colossal number of vegan meaty handholds to Martin Luther King Jr. Hospital in Los Angeles last April.
+In April that same year, the rapper donated a colossal number of vegan meaty handholds to Martin Luther King Jr. Hospital in Los Angeles.

 4 Inspiring college kids

 Beyond Meat isn’t the only vegan company Snoop has a stake in.
 The entertainer has also teamed up with Outstanding Foods—a plant-based pork rind and chip company with significant celebrity backing.
 In June 2020, Snoop dropped into a Zoom class full of Loyola Marymount University marketing students who were tasked with the project of coming up with campaigns to sell these vegan snacks.
 Snoop appeared to judge the presentations and pick a winner.
 The winning group was granted the opportunity to work with Snoop and Outstanding Foods CEO Bill Glasser to turn their pitches into public marketing campaigns, with profits benefiting the essential workers of the pandemic.

 Imagine strolling into your local Dunkin’ to order your Medium Regular when you look up to see Snoop Dogg at the register.
 The celebrity worked at a single Dunkin’ location in November 2019 to bring buzz to the chain’s new Beyond Sausage Sandwich.
 While not vegan (it contains animal-based egg and cheese), any excitement around a plant-based option is a step forward in our minds.

 6 Supporting vegan businesses